Nonuniqueness of Leray-Hopf solutions to the unforced incompressible 3D Navier-Stokes Equation: Abstract

 \section{Abstract}

 The nonuniqueness of Leray--Hopf solutions to the unforced incompressible 3D Navier--Stokes equations is one of the central open problems in mathematical fluid dynamics.
 In this paper, we provide, to our knowledge, the first rigorous computer-assisted proof demonstrating such nonuniqueness.
 Inspired by earlier works \cite{jia2015incompressible, albritton2022non,guillod2023numerical}, we construct a Leray--Hopf solution in the self-similar setting and then establish the existence of a second solution by analyzing the stability of the linearized operator around this profile, showing that it corresponds to an unstable perturbation.
-To achieve this, we develop an innovative numerical method that computes candidate solutions with high precision and propose a framework for rigorously establishing exact solutions in a neighborhood of these candidates.
-A key step is to decompose the linearized operator into a coercive part plus a compact perturbation, which is further approximated by a finite-rank operator up to a small error.
-The invertibility of the linearized operator restricted to the image of this finite-rank approximation is then rigorously verified using computer-assisted proofs.
-This certifies the existence of an unstable eigenpair and, consequently, yields a second solution--indeed, infinitely many Leray--Hopf solutions.
+To achieve this, we develop an innovative numerical method that computes candidate solutions with high precision and propose a framework for rigorously establishing exact solutions in a neighborhood of these candidates, {where the invertibility of the linearized operator is the key}.
+Inspired by \cite{chen2022stable}, we decompose the linearized operator into a coercive part plus a compact perturbation, which is further approximated by a finite-rank operator up to a small error.
+The invertibility of the linearized operator restricted to the image of this finite-rank approximation is then rigorously verified {via construction of the inversion on its finite set of basis functions with residues incorporated properly}.
+This certifies the existence of {a profile and similarly an unstable eigenpair}.
+Consequently, it yields a second solution--indeed, infinitely many Leray--Hopf solutions.
+The code is publicly available at: https://github.com/HouGroup2026/3d-navier-stokes-nonuniqueness